-Here are some other things we thought might be useful to you when considering the costs of a Custom Made Trip
+Here are some other things we thought might be useful to you when considering the costs of a custom-made trip:

 The level of accommodation

 We fully realise that Bhutan holidays are considerably more costly than Nepal holidays in comparison.
-If you're not already conversant with why this is, basically it's due to the SUSTAINABLE DEVELOPMENT FEE that ALL tourists visiting Bhutan must pay.
+If you're not already conversant with why this is, it's basically due to the SUSTAINABLE DEVELOPMENT FEE that ALL tourists visiting Bhutan must pay.

 The SUSTAINABLE DEVELOPMENT FEE is $US 200 per person, per night.